TheDeanLab/navigate-at-scale/_sources/user_guide/autonomous_routines.rst.txt

      feedback of the gripper has been satisfactory in closing the gripper effectively around the target header plater while limiting flex in the gripper fingertips.

+   * In the automatic gripper torque mode, a second LED indicates when sufficient torque has been detected, indicating the presence of the substrate that you are trying to grab.
+This is located on the side of the gripper, and is adjacent to the LED that indicates that the gripper is powered on.

 #.
 The robot arm lifts the header plate by a distance *sample_height*.

    * The sample height is a data parameter specified in the configuration.yaml file which